How to Create a Visual Expert Project with Oracle PL/SQL Code

 Source of Oracle source code analysed with Visual Expert

-• Specify the location of your Oracle PL/SQL code by clicking on "Add files".
+• Click on "Add files" to specify the location of your Oracle PL/SQL code.

 Then click on "Finish".